 COVID 19 vaccination and cancer

-Important scientific information about the COVID-19 vaccine:
+Important scientific information for cancer patients and care professionals about the COVID-19 vaccine:

 Extra tip: try to avoid touching your face as much as possible!